 |Object Name||Bowl, Waste|

 This waste water bowl sits atop a raised footring and has round body with undulating curves.
-The mouth opens wide, then the body nips in, just to widen again and narrow towards the bottom.
+The mouth opens wide, then the body nips in, just to widen again and narrow toward the bottom.
 The pine-ash glaze has cracks where it has pooled on the edges of the piece, as well as on the interior.
-The pieces is made up of grays, blacks, and reds.
-Almost all of the Tenmoku glaze around the footring has melted off in the heat, leaving the red slip visible.
-There is a slightly rased spiral pattern on the bottom of the interior of the waste water recepticle.
+The pieces is made up of greens, browns and grays.

 Stamped maker's mark on the edge of the footring: "PR" with letters back to back so that they share a center line.